There’s nothing more delightful than hearing from an old friend who’s visiting town.

 Necessity, as the old man reminds, is the mother of invention.

-The grey cells go on an overdrive and I decide to conjure for her a Chhanar Daab Malai.
+The grey cells go on an overdrive and I decide to conjure for her a Chanar Daab Malai.

-A symphony of homemade chhana and tender coconut flesh.
+A symphony of homemade chana and tender coconut flesh.
 Something, I am convinced, that she shall relish.

-Chhanar Daab Malai.
-A mellifluous pairing of chhana with tender coconut flesh.
+Chanar Daab Malai.
+A mellifluous pairing of chana with tender coconut flesh.
 The sublime sweetness of coconut milk.
 The warmth of ginger.
 The perfume of green cardamom.
 The heat of green chillies.
-Oh, and those luscious raisins hidden inside the chhana koftas !!
+Oh, and those luscious raisins hidden inside the chana koftas !!

 This is food heaven for sure !!